Most Famous US Drinks and their Logos

 America has always been a country where drinks are part of the lifestyle.
 You can see people rushing through the streets of New York with Starbucks coffee, groups of friends in California cooling off with craft beer, or families in Florida relaxing in the sun with citrus lemonades.
-And although Coca-Cola has become permanently embedded in American life, store shelves offer a much wider palette of flavors, colors, and drink histories.
+Although Coca-Cola has become permanently embedded in American life, store shelves offer a much wider palette of flavors, colors, and drink histories.

 The USA is a country where thousands of original beverages were born.
 Some of them conquered the world, while others remained local treasures.
 American manufacturers create drinks based on society’s needs: some people choose natural juices and mineral water, while others prefer bright, sweet sodas with fruity aromas.
 Beverage producers closely follow consumer tastes, continuously expanding their product ranges to impress even the most demanding customers.